EvanRibey/citadel/README.md

 ## Features
 - Drag and drop movement of cards to/from card piles
 - Double click to move eligible cards in their card piles to the foundations
+- Option to adjust the game mode to Besieged Castle a more challenging variant of Citadel
+- Option to show in-game statistics with a move count and play timer
+- Option to allow undos to take back the last played move and the moves before that
+- Dark mode

 ## Personal Notes
 I learned about this kind of solitaire during the holidays when I was looking for a more challenging solitaire, one that would require me to think and strategize a bit more.
 Through some searching, this, and Beleagured Castle came up.
 I loved the challenge of thinking through turns further in advance, and loved it so much that I wanted to see if I could program it.